 cloud security architecture

 The cloud can be delivered in multiple formats.
-As such, cloud security architectures are designed to work in a combination of software as a service (SaaS), platform as a service (PaaS) and infrastructure as a service (IaaS) environments -- in addition to areas such as the public or private cloud.
+As such, cloud security architectures are designed to work in a combination of SaaS, PaaS and IaaS environments, as well as the public and private cloud.

-Cloud security architecture works on the basis of shared responsibility between an organization and a cloud provider.
+Cloud security architecture works on the basis of shared responsibility between an organization and a cloud service provider (CSP).
 This doesn't mean an organization has less responsibility, though.
 In general, a cloud security architecture should follow cloud security best practices.
-The responsibilities each party has may depend on what the cloud provider offers, and how their services are delivered.
+The responsibilities each party has may depend on what the CSP offers and how it delivers its services.

 Why is a cloud security architecture important?

 The difference between "cloud security" and "cloud security architecture" is that the former tends to be built up from problem-specific measures while the latter is built down from threats.
-A cloud security architecture can reduce or eliminate holes in security that point-solution approaches are almost certainly going to leave.
-It does this by building down -- defining the threats starting with the users, moving to the cloud environment and service provider and then to the applications.
-Cloud security architecture can also reduce redundancy in security measures -- things that won't contribute to threat reduction but will increase both capital and operations costs.
+A cloud security architecture can reduce or eliminate holes in security that point-solution approaches almost certainly leave.
+It does this by building down -- defining the threats starting with the users, moving to the cloud environment and CSP and then to the applications.
+Cloud security architecture can also reduce redundancy in security measures -- things that won't contribute to threat reduction but increase both Capex and Opex.

-A cloud security architecture also organizes security measures, making them more consistent and easier to sustain over time, in particular during cloud deployment and redeployment.
-Security often erodes because it's illogical or complex, and these defects can be identified with a proper cloud security architecture.
+A cloud security architecture also organizes security measures to make them more consistent and easier to sustain over time, in particular during cloud deployment and redeployment.
+Security often erodes because it's illogical or complex.
+A proper cloud security architecture can identify these defects.

 Elements of a cloud security architecture

-Probably the best way to approach a cloud security architecture is to start with a statement of goals.
-The architecture has to address three things, an attack surface presented by external access interfaces, a protected asset set that represents the information being protected, and attack vectors and mechanisms that are designed to inflict indirect attacks somewhere along the path -- including the cloud.
+The best way to approach a cloud security architecture is to start with a statement of goals.
+The architecture has to address three things: an attack surface presented by external access interfaces, a protected asset set that represents the information being protected, and attack vectors and mechanisms designed to inflict indirect attacks somewhere along the path.

 The goal of a cloud security architecture is met through a series of functional elements.
 These elements are often considered separately rather than as part of a coordinated architectural plan.
 This includes access security or access control, network security, application security and contractual security as well as monitoring, sometimes called service security.
 Finally, there's data protection, which is the measures that are applied at the protected-asset level.